Family Law Paralegal Jobs in USA with Visa Sponsorship

 Target firms with active immigration caseloads

 Family law firms that handle immigration matters alongside divorce and custody cases are more familiar with visa sponsorship.
-Their existing relationships with immigration counsel make the H-1B or E-3 petition process significantly less intimidating for hiring managers.
+Their existing relationships with immigration counsel make the H-1B visa or E-3 petition process significantly less intimidating for hiring managers.

 Emphasize your specialized legal knowledge